qojulia/QuantumCumulants.jl/docs/src/implementation.md

 nothing # hide
 ```

-In order to derive equations of motion, you need to specify a Hamiltonian and the operator (or a list of operators) of which you want to derive the Heisenberg equations and pass them to [`meanfield`](@ref).
+In order to derive equations of motion, you need to specify a Hamiltonian and the operator (or a list of operators) of which you want to derive the Heisenberg equations and pass them to [`meanfield`](@ref), which stores both the operator as well as the average equations.
+In the end, we only want to work with averages.

 ```@example meanfield
 using Latexify # hide